paeber/frackmatrix-app/README.md

 # FrackMatrix
 Led Matrix Controller with Touch UI created in Python with Kivy.
 The target system is a Raspberry Pi 4.
 It is used in combination with an Arduino Uno which is hooked up with a bunch of WS2812B (or similar) LEDs as a matrix.
 Commands can be sent from the Pi to the Arduino through serial over USB.

+## Features

+- **Animations** Show signales as on a oszilloscope (sinde, saw)
+- **Music** Sample audio through an USB Audio Interface and plot the peak of the music on the matrix.
+A selection of three effects is available
+- **Text** Enter text to send to the matrix, scrolling, scaled or just steady.
+- **Image** loading from disk
+- **Paint** on touchscreen to the matrix

 ## Setup